 What are bad debts?

-1. Financial Accuracy: Accounting for bad debts ensures that a business’s financial statements provide a realistic view of its expected income.
-Overstating receivables can mislead stakeholders regarding the financial health of the company.
+1. Financial Accuracy: Accounting for bad debts ensures that financial statements, like a company’s balance sheets or a company’s accounts, provide a realistic view of its expected income.
+Overstating receivables can mislead stakeholders regarding the company’s financial health and profitability.

 2. Tax Implications: Income from invoices may have been reported as taxable income, but if these invoices become uncollectible, it is important to adjust for this to avoid paying tax on income that will never be received.
 Writing off bad debts allows businesses to claim back the tax paid on these uncollectible amounts.